-- Compare the different cell phone options available.
-Depending on the host country, it may be easier/cheaper to buy a phone abroad or purchase a local SIM card to continue using your current phone.
-We suggest reaching out to current/former students abroad from your program for their recommendations, and you can also speak with your study abroad advisor. - Contact returning students about buying their used phones. - If you must use your U.S. phone, research your options with your phone company before going. - For most incoming international calls on most cell plans, the call is free after initial connection fee.
+- □ It is often easiest and cheapest to buy a phone abroad, but it might only work in the country where you purchase the phone.
+You may also look into getting an international plan or local SIM card for your current phone. - $\hfill\square$ Contact returning students about buying their used phones. - □ If you must use your U.S. phone, research your options with your phone company before going. - □ For most incoming international calls on most cell plans, the call is free after initial connection fee.
 Check with your provider.
-For outgoing international calls, it is best to use Skype or virtual phone cards, sold online, or local cards, which are sold, depending on the country, in tobacco stores or post offices, lottery stands, etc. Ask your host family, peers, or check online.
-Research phone plans abroad because some call the USA at very low rates. - Many people in the U.S. and abroad use applications such as Skype, WhatsApp, and Viber to text and call.
-They may be useful for staying in touch with people at home and communicating with friends and your host family abroad. - In case of an emergency, follow the procedure page 1 of the Study Abroad Manual.
+For outgoing international calls, it is best to use WhatsApp, Skype or virtual phone cards, sold online, or local cards, which are sold, depending on the country, in tobacco stores or post offices, lottery stands, etc. Ask your host family, peers, or check online.
+Research phone plans abroad because some call the USA at very low rates. - □ Many people in the U.S. and abroad use applications such as WhatsApp, Skype and Viber to text and call.
+They may be useful for staying in touch with people at home and communicating with friends and your host family abroad. - \Box In case of an emergency, follow the procedure page 1 of the Study Abroad Manual.